Our 16 Week Marathon Training Plan is for beginner to intermediate runners who are looking to get marathon-ready.

 Training Schedule Description:

-The training plan focusses on building your strong running base and adding mileage.
+The training plan focuses on building your strong running base and adding mileage.

 The ‘training runs’ should be done at a comfortable, sustainable pace – their purpose is to help you get the miles and time on your feet in.